Danny-sc/determ_workshop/docs/index.md

-# Introduction to the model {#intro}
+# Objectives

-This tutorial offers an interactive introduction to the main functionality of the [HoMER](https://github.com/Tandethsquire/hmer) package, using a synthetic example of an epidemiological model.
+This tutorial offers an interactive introduction to the main functionality of the [HMER](https://github.com/Tandethsquire/hmer) package, using a simple example of an epidemiological model.
+[HMER](https://github.com/Tandethsquire/hmer) allows you to efficiently implement the Bayes Linear emulation and history matching process, a calibration method that  has been successfully employed in several sciences (epidemiology, cosmology, climate science, systems biology, geology, energy systems etc.).

 In this workshop, you will be invited to carry out a series of tasks (see "Task" boxes) which will enhance your understanding of the package and its tools.
 Thanks to these activities, you will learn to calibrate deterministic models using history matching and model emulation,  and to use your judgement to customise the process.
-Although self-contained, this tutorial should be considered as a natural continuation of Tutorial 1 (hyperlink), which gives a more general overview of the history matching with emulation process for deterministic models, and shows how to perform it using [HoMER](https://github.com/Tandethsquire/hmer).
+This tutorial should be considered as a natural continuation of Tutorial 1 (hyperlink), which gives a more general overview of the history matching with emulation process for deterministic models, and shows how to perform it using [HMER](https://github.com/Tandethsquire/hmer).
 Following Workshop 1, you may also want to read Tutorial 2 and Workshop 2, where we demonstrate how to calibrate stochastic models.

+For further discussion and justification of the various stages of the history matching with emulation process, please see @bower2010galaxy and @vernon2018bayesian.

+# Introduction to the model {#intro}
+In this section we introduce the model that we will work with throughout our tutorial.

 The model that we chose for demonstration purposes is a deterministic  <span class="abbr" title="A model consisting of four compartments